stbiadmin/jdn-website/content/publication/plaid/index.md

 ---
-title: "Determine the distinctiveness and reliability of patterns used to identify an individual"
+title: "Determining the distinctiveness and reliability of automated clothing pattern detection in digital imagery"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here